Skip to main content

 Never Miss a Trade Setup Again with Real-Time Alerts

-Let’s be honest: constantly watching charts is exhausting, and it’s way too easy to miss a great setup the moment you step away.
-This is where Pineify’s alert system becomes your secret weapon.
+Constantly watching charts is exhausting, and it's way too easy to miss a great setup the moment you step away.
+This is where Pineify's alert system becomes useful.

 Think of it as your personal trading assistant.
 Instead of getting a generic alert for a single indicator, you can set up notifications for the exact market condition you're waiting for.
 Did that trend score finally cross its threshold?
 Did momentum confirm a reversal pattern?
 You can build an alert for that specific combination of events.